bmike2047/wordscount/README.md

 db name: file_stats
 collection: workers -> used to store all the workers status and chunk offsets
 collection: results -> main collection where all the workers dump they processed data.
-collection: final_results -> this is created by the map-reduce command.
+collection: final_results -> this is created by the map/reduce command.
 This is the main collection that we are interested in.
 We will use this to perform statistics later if we want.

 ### 5)Command line example and parameters description